bartol/bartol.dev/articles/89-common-http-methods/common-http-methods.md

   - til
 ---

 Quick aside.
-After writing about common http status codes the other day, I figured out that I should also write about common methods and headers.
+After writing about common HTTP status codes the other day, I figured out that I should also write about common methods and headers.
 So here is methods part.

 Methods **indicate action** that should be performed on resource.